Department of Conservation (New Zealand): Conservation land

-Incidents
+Incidents and issues

 Cave Creek disaster

 In 1995, 14 people died when a viewing platform maintained by the Department of Conservation collapsed.
 Immediately following the tragedy, all of the department's 106 viewing platforms throughout New Zealand were checked.
 Fifteen platforms were closed for repairs.

 A Commission of Inquiry that followed the tragedy revealed that the department had acted illegally and negligently in constructing the viewing platform.
 The commission also stated that the department was seriously underfunded for the tasks with which it was delegated, resulting in a culture of sub-standard safety procedures having been used for the building and maintenance of some of its facilities.

 Many people in New Zealand criticised the government for the department's situation, and Denis Marshall, the presiding Minister of Conservation at the time, eventually resigned over the incident.
 Since the inquiry, radical changes have been made to the department's procedures to prioritise safety, including the implementation of a comprehensive asset management system to catalogue, track and trigger regular inspections of all significant structures and facilities managed by the department.